I’m back from the Colour Marketing Group convention in Seattle this past weekend, and here are the highlights:

 In addition to that, she had never found an area rug because it was difficult to find a square one so she had lived without one all these years until I came along.

-I also recommended that we switch out the ‘bun’ feet on her furniture (which were too country looking) to match her more traditional coffee tables–much better don’t you think?
+I also recommended that we switch out the ‘bun’ feet on her furniture (which were too country looking) to match her more traditional coffee tables.
 The other issue was the existing accessories on her mantle that were too small in addition to lacking balance and scale in this larger space.

 An experienced designer knows which elements to work with and what to ignore in order to make a space work.
 In the beginning of my design career I was asked to find two chairs to go with an existing, cold blue gray, leather sofa from the 70’s.
 At the time I didn’t take the job because I had no idea which chairs I could find that would work with that sofa!